exexexll/Bumpin.io/ACCEPTABLE-USE-POLICY.md

 - Create fake profiles or accounts
 - Misrepresent your identity, age, or intentions
 - Engage in catfishing or deceptive practices
-- Pretend to be a Napalm Sky employee or moderator
+- Pretend to be a BUMPIn employee or moderator

 ### 2.5 Commercial and Promotional Activity